Apple Store

 My first purchase for a roller computer bag was a frugal $59 version that had to be pulled along with a great deal of effort because of the inferior wheels.
 Besides the handle retracting at will, it was also too short, causing the case to catch on my heel as I walked.
 Needless to say, this was a foolish purchase, but I felt it was all I could afford at the time.

-The roomy front U-shaped zipper section provides enough interior zipper pockets for business cards, loops for pens, slot for cell phone, space for headphones, a Palm Pilot, an iPod, and assorted items you might want to carry.
+The roomy front U-shaped zipper section provides enough interior zipper pockets for business cards, loops for pens, slot for an iPhone, space for Bose Silent Comfort headphones, and assorted items you might want to carry.
 This section is not padded.
 If this pocket is overstuffed, it will be a hard fit under the seat or in the overheads (airline carry on space is getting smaller and smaller), in that case, you may want to remove your computer and then shove the case into place.
 There is also a goodie zipper bag that is included for those small items that might need to be kept in one place... it's a great place for my folding headphones and laptop A/C adapter.

 The entire interior of the Tumi Computer Case is lined in a designer black-on-black shiny-stripped taffeta fabric (finished like a fabulous designer purse I'd buy at Nordstroms).
 On the outside beneath the U-zipper section is another flat zipper section to place your airline ticket, CD's, DVD's, etc.

 The Tumi handle is strong enough to attach my travel tripod across the top of the bag.
 Videography is my next interest, so I ordered two Tumi "fanny pack" bags....
-One to put my Sony TRV900 camera and accessories and the other for my Nikon D70 digital gear.
+One to put my Sony videocam and the other for my Nikon SLR digital camera gear.
 I tested the handle and it will be able to carry the added minimal weight and the camera bags can slip off and on with a quick latch release from the waistband cinched to the handle.
-These bags were closeouts purchased from Sierra Trading Post.

 We purchased the optional leather screen protector to shield the screen from dirt and oils in the keyboard of the PowerBook.